A Brief History of Contemporary Christian Music

 "The Big Time" Comes

 The early 1980s saw Contemporary Christian Music make an impression, not only on the Christian community, but on the music industry as a whole.

 After a hand full of moderately successful albums in the late 1970s, Amy Grant's sixth album Age to Age in 1982 was a runaway success, in part because of two Michael Card songs that Card was legally supposed to have recorded first - "I Have Decided," and "El Shaddai."
+Nobody blames Amy herself for that, though.
 Amy went on to write many great songs herself.